MickeWHR/Proxmox-docker-nextcloud-settings/README.md

 - Do **not** let `NEXTCLOUD_DATADIR` and `NEXTCLOUD_MOUNT` point to the same path — it breaks AIO confinement rules.
 - Always test mounts before starting containers.
 - Avoid snapshotting large datasets while AIO backups are running.
+- Check folder chown and chmod before other trouble seeking, in my instance

 ## Proxmox Configuration
 ### 0. Create the ZFS mirror pool for Nextcloud data